Spectral sets in $\mathbb{Z}_{p^2qr}$ tile: Introduction

-The Coven-Meyerowitz conjecture states that if $n$ is square-free, then every tile of $\Z_n$ is complete set of residues $\pmod{k}$, where $k$ is a divisor of $n$.
-This was originally settled by Laba and Meyerowitz on Tao's blog and a self-contained proof of this fact was provided by Shi \cite{shi}.
+The so-called Coven-Meyerowitz conjecture states that if $n$ is square-free, then every tile of $\Z_n$ is a complete set of residues$\pmod{k}$, where $k$ is a divisor of $n$.
+This was originally settled (in two short comments) by \L aba and Meyerowitz on Tao's blog and a self-contained proof of this fact was provided by Shi \cite{shi}.

 Coven and Meyerowitz \cite{cm} proved that a subset $A$ of $\Z_n$ tiles if two properties called (T1) and (T2), defined in the next section, are satisfied.
-The converse also holds if $n$ has at most two different prime divisors and for every $n \in \N$ the tiles of $\Z_n$ satisfy (T1).
+The converse also holds if $n$ has at most two different prime divisors or if $n=p^m q_1 \ldots q_k$ where $p, q_1, \ldots ,q_k$ are different primes \cite{Romanos2020}.
+Furthermore it was also proved in \cite{cm} that for every $n \in \N$ the tiles of $\Z_n$ satisfy (T1).

+The main result of the paper is the following. \begin{Thme} Every spectral set in $\Z_{p^2qr}$ is a tile. \end{Thme} Combining this theorem with the result of Malikiosis mentioned above we obtain that Fuglede's conjecture holds for $\Z_{p^qr}$.